-Terms used herein shall be deemed to be defined as such for the purposes of the Terms and Conditions of the Securities incorporated by reference into the Base Prospectus dated 23 November 2011 (the Base Prospectus) from the base prospectus dated [4 December 2008]/[15 December 2010] (the Conditions).
-This document (Final Terms) constitutes the final terms of the Securities described herein for the purposes of Article 5.4 of Directive 2003/71/EC of the European Parliament and of the Council of 4 November 2003 (the Prospectus Directive) and relevant Irish laws and must be read in conjunction with the Base Prospectus dated 23 November 2011 [and the supplement to the Base Prospectus dated [•]], which [together] constitute[s] a base prospectus for the purposes of the Prospectus Directive and relevant Irish laws, save in respect of the Conditions which are incorporated by reference extracted from the base prospectus dated [4 December 2008]/[15 December 2010] and the supplement to the base prospectus dated [•]] [and are attached hereto].
-The Central Bank has approved the Base Prospectus under Part 7 of the Prospectus Directive (2003/71/EC) Regulations 2005 (the Irish Prospectus Regulations) as having been drawn up in accordance with the Irish Prospectus Regulations and Commission Regulation (EC) No. 809/2004 (the EU Prospectus Regulation).
-Full information on the Issuer and the offer of the Securities is only available on the basis of the combination of these Final Terms, the Conditions and the Base Prospectus.
-The Conditions and the Base Prospectus [and the supplement to the Base Prospectus dated [•]] [is][are] available for viewing during normal business hours at the registered office of the Issuer at EBS Building, 2 Burlington Road, Dublin 4, Ireland [and at www.ebs.ie] and copies may be obtained (i) in printed form free of charge from the Issuer at its aforementioned registered office and from the Principal Paying Agent at its office set out at the end of the Base Prospectus [as so supplemented], or (ii) in electronic form on the website of the Central Bank (for so long as the Central Bank decides to provide a service of publishing prospectuses on its website)].
+December 2010]/[23 November 2011] and the supplement to the base prospectus dated [•]]5 [and are attached hereto].
+The Central Bank has approved the Base Prospectus under Part 7 of the Prospectus Directive (2003/71/EC) Regulations 2005, as amended (the Irish Prospectus Regulations) as having been drawn up in accordance with the Irish Prospectus Regulations and Commission Regulation (EC) No. 809/2004, as amended (the EU Prospectus Regulation).
+Full information on the Issuer and the offer of the Securities is only available on the basis of the combination of these Final Terms, the Conditions, the Base Prospectus [and the supplement to the Base Prospectus dated [•]]6.
+The Conditions and the Base Prospectus [and the supplement to the Base Prospectus dated [•]]7 [is][are] available for viewing during normal business hours at the registered office of the Issuer at EBS Building, 2 Burlington Road, Dublin 4, Ireland [and at www.ebs.ie] and copies may be obtained (i) in printed form free of charge from the Issuer at its aforementioned registered office and from the Principal Paying Agent at its office set out at the end of the Base Prospectus [as so supplemented], or (ii) in electronic form on the website of the Central Bank (for so long as the Central Bank decides to provide a service of publishing prospectuses on its website)].